The international standard for football ball weight (e.g. in grams or ounces) and sizes (e.g. cm or inches) comes from FIFA Law 2 'The Ball'.

 The Telstar ball had the Buckminster design.
 It was the first to have 32 black and white panels which helped it to be more visible on black and white televisions.

 Adidas sold approximately 13 million official World Cup match soccer balls in 2010.
-They were also poised to make similar fortunes from the Brazuca four years later.
+They made similar fortunes from the Brazuca ball a mere 4 years later.

-The World Cup 'Brazuca ball' cost around £100 and the workers making it earned a little over £65 a month.
+The World Cup 'Brazuca ball' cost around £100.
+Yet, the workers making it earned a little over £65 a month.
 It became the official match ball for the 2014 Soccer World Cup held in Brazil.

 The Brazuca ball got voted in 'publicly' by more than one million football fans in the host country.
-Even so, it got manufactured and supplied by Forward Sports of Sialkot, in Pakistan.
+Even so, it was manufactured and supplied by Forward Sports located in Sialkot, Pakistan.

 The official match ball used in the 2018 FIFA World Cup in Russia is Adidas Telstar 18.
 In general, it is a black and white patterned ball.

 They named the pattern for its resemblance to the original Telstar communications satellite.
 In fact, the origins of the phrase combine the word 'television' with 'star'.